nehalchoraria/Blockchain-Basics/README.md

 # Blockchain-Basics
-Blockchain implementation in python for understanding how blockchain works
+Blockchain implementation in python for understanding how blockchain works.
+A webapp is in progress for better understanding.

 ![Alt text](images/Capture.PNG?raw=true "Title")